SeanFobbe/cr-unsc/README.md

 ## Features

 - 84 Variables
-- Full texts of all resolutions in all six official UN languages (English, French, Spanish, Arabic, Chinese, Russian)
+- Resolution texts in all six official UN languages (English, French, Spanish, Arabic, Chinese, Russian)
-- Draft texts of resolutions
+- Draft texts of resolutions in English
-- Meeting record texts
+- Meeting record texts in English
-- Citation network as GraphML (from UNSC to UNSC and UNGA resolutions)
+- Citation data as GraphML (UNSC-to-UNSC and UNSC-to-UNGA resolutions)
+- Bibliographic database in BibTeX/OSCOLA format for e.g. Zotero, Endnote and Jabref
-- Extensive Codebook
+- Extensive Codebook to explain the uses of the dataset
+- Compilation Report and Quality Assurance Report explain construction and validation of the data set
 - Pre-built diagrams for all purposes (PDF for printing, PNG for web)
 - Open and platform independent file formats (CSV, PDF, TXT, GraphML)
+- Software is version controlled with Docker
 - Publication of full data set (Open Data)
 - Publication of full source code (Open Source)
-- Version-controlled with Docker
-- Compilation Report and Quality Assurance Report explain construction and validation of the data set in detail
-- Secure cryptographic signatures
-- Public Domain waiver (CC-Zero 1.0)
+- Data published under Public Domain waiver (CC Zero 1.0)
+- Software published under GNU General Public License Version 3 (GNU GPL v3)
+- Secure cryptographic signatures for release files

 ## Functionality